 Although modern medicines have saved many lives and improved countless others, it is sometimes the case that drugs intended to make us feel better end up causing serious or even life-threatening harm.
 Pharmaceutical cases often revolve around drugs that have deadly side effects for those that use them, whether on their own or as an interaction with other medications.
 If you are injured due to a medication, then you the right to collect damages for your injury from the drugmaker or other responsible parties.
-SMA Law Group offers expert legal help for those who have experienced injury due to medication prescribed to them.
-Contact us right away following your drug interaction or other drug injury to discuss your case and weigh the legal options before you.
+SMT Legal offers expert legal help for those who have experienced injury due to medication prescribed to them.
+Contact us right away following your drug interaction or another drug injury to discuss your case and weigh the legal options before you.

 Types of Pharmaceutical Cases